-After months, Va. health department releases detailed info on long-term care facility outbreaks
+Northam reverses position, orders release of nursing home outbreak data

-RICHMOND, Va.
-(WHSV) — After months and nearly 57,000 COVID-19 cases in Virginia, the commonwealth has begun making details about outbreaks at long-term care facilities available to the public.
+After months and nearly 57,000 COVID-19 cases in Virginia, the commonwealth has begun making details about outbreaks at long-term care facilities available to the public.

 On Friday, Governor Ralph Northam announced the new move in a statement about money going from the CARES Act to support response at similar facilities around Virginia.